The Satoshi Overhang: Why the Bear Case is Bounded: Abstract

 \section{Abstract}

-Renewed public attention on the identity of Bitcoin's pseudonymous creator has sharpened focus on the Satoshi overhang, commonly framed as a tail risk for bitcoin.
-This paper argues that the mechanical downside of a disposition is bounded well below the existential-loss framing, and that the terminal states most consistent with sixteen years of holder behavior are non-bearish for bitcoin's effective supply.
-The approximately 1.148 million BTC Patoshi position is analyzed on two tracks.
-For a purely wealth-maximizing holder, a three-scenario quantitative analysis (Appendix A) shows that bitcoin's current market depth is sufficient to absorb a patient multi-year liquidation at a cumulative price impact in the mid-single-digit to mid-double-digit percent range relative to counterfactual, with the central scenario clustering near 10 percent.
-The paper maps a decision space rather than identifying a unique modal outcome, assuming a holder whose profile is consistent with the sixteen-year record.
-Preference sets consistent with the record, including ideological non-intervention, privacy above all, satisficing, and myth preservation, favor continued dormancy terminating in a cryptographically enforced non-recovery or destruction arrangement; preference sets favoring adversarial or wealth-maximizing action are possible but less supported.
-Across the plausible region of the decision space, the bear case is bounded and the terminal states most consistent with observed behavior are neutral to slightly positive for bitcoin's effective supply.
+Renewed attention to the identity of Bitcoin's pseudonymous creator has revived an old worry: that the roughly 1.148 million BTC mined by Satoshi and never moved represent a major tail risk for bitcoin.
+This paper argues that the worry is overstated.
+The mechanical downside of selling the position is bounded well below the feared collapse, and the outcomes most consistent with sixteen years of observed behavior are not bearish for bitcoin's effective supply.
+We analyze the position in two ways.
+First, we model the case of a purely financial holder.
+Multiple sale scenarios, checked against both a square-root-law estimate and the historical record of large sales, suggest that bitcoin's current market liquidity could absorb a patient multi-year sale with a cumulative price impact centered around 10 to 13 percent relative to a no-sale case.
+The same arithmetic also links the downside from a surprise sale to the upside from a confirmed burn: both are bounded by the same effective-supply adjustment, so the doom case and the burn-rally case cannot both be large.
+Second, we consider the preferences implied by the sixteen-year record.
+Ideological restraint, privacy, already having enough, and preserving the myth all point toward further dormancy, permanent loss of access, or a deliberate burn.
+A sale or an act of sabotage remains possible, but the record supports it less strongly.
+Under both approaches, the mechanical bear case is bounded, and the likeliest outcomes are neutral to mildly positive for bitcoin's effective supply.
+The argument does not rule out transient overshoot or leverage-driven amplification; it bounds the durable repricing the coins themselves can cause.